Packing Guide: Remember You Can Buy it There Too!

 Buy it There

-Finally, scope out your destinations.
-There are great books by Lonely Planet, Rough Guides, as well as the wealth of information on GoNOMAD, which will explain all you need to bring.
-Aside from what I've already mentioned, the following list is illustrative, but what you pack will, of course depend on your destination.
+Finally, scope out your destinations before packing.
+There are great books by Lonely Planet, Rough Guides, as well as the wealth of information on GoNOMAD, which will explain the best packing practices.
+Aside from what I’ve already mentioned, the following list is illustrative, but what you pack will, of course, depend on your destination.
 This list assumes a warm or moderate climate:

 3 pairs of slacks, preferably lightweight cotton.